Kensiang/Restaurant-Reservation-System-PHP-Mysql/README.md

 6. Create 2 database name as:
    - (food_nation) -- Import `food_nation.sql` from the folder downloaded from github to this database.
    - (rbs) --  Import `rbs.sql` from folder downloaded from github to this database.
-7. Open any google chrome browser and type **localhost:[your Apache portNumber]/food_nation/.
+7. Open google chrome browser and type **localhost:[your Apache portNumber]/food_nation/.
 ---

 > ## Guide